naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 ```

-Similarly when arrays are passed to functions as parameters, they are passed by value and the original array in unchanged.
+Similarly, when arrays are passed to functions as parameters, they are passed by value and the original array is unchanged.

 ```go
 package main